ABOUT LAURIER'S CBT CERTIFICATE PROGRAM

 These courses focus on the protocols and application of cognitive behaviour therapy.
 Basic therapy skills (e.g. empathy, active listening, etc.), conducting assessments and setting and working with goals are required for success in this program but will not be covered in Level I or Level II.

-To receive the CBT certificate you must successfully complete Level I and Level II.
-For Level II, you can choose between the following three courses:
+To receive the CBT certificate you must successfully complete one Level I and one Level II course.

 Note: You do not have to be working towards completing the CBT certificate to take the Level I course.